Parsifa1/neovim-session-manager/README.md

 local Path = require('plenary.path')
 local config = require('session_manager.config')
 require('session_manager').setup({
+  resession_backend = false, -- Use resession.nvim as backend instead of vim's built-in :mksession
   sessions_dir = Path:new(vim.fn.stdpath('data'), 'sessions'), -- The directory where the session files will be saved. session_filename_to_dir = session_filename_to_dir, -- Function that replaces symbols into separators and colons to transform filename into a session directory. dir_to_session_filename = dir_to_session_filename, -- Function that replaces separators and colons into special symbols to transform session directory into a filename.
 Should use `vim.uv.cwd()` if the passed `dir` is `nil`.